 It's all about getting better over time by building 'career capital' - the intangible advantages that you can use to grow your career.
-Here are four ways you can be so good they can't ignore you.
+Here are four ways you can become an indispensable employee: so good they can't ignore you.

 1 ) Use data to your advantage